Kristen Browde: Legal career

 By 2013, Browde was practicing as a divorce attorney in Chappaqua, a hamlet in New Castle.
 Browde left CBS News around that time; in an interview, she said that by that time her law practice had been "going strong, completely blossomed".
 She came out as a transgender woman to the public at the Inner Circle's gala of New York journalists in April 2016.
 The New York Posts gossip section, Page Six, ran a print article on Browde's announcement with the headline "Journo Says He's a She".
 Browde said her practice was unaffected after she came out.

 Browde has served on the board of the LGBT Bar Association of New York (LeGaL), a bar association serving the LGBTQ community, and she was elected president of its board in 2019.
-She is the first transgender person to hold the position.
+She was the first transgender person to hold the position.
 She is also a founding member of the National Trans Bar Association, and she was elected a co-chair of the organization in 2019.
 In 2019, she was among at least a dozen transgender attorneys present for oral arguments before the Supreme Court for R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission, a landmark case for the rights of transgender people.